-L.E.A.R.N. is a living-learning community established at UCF in 2011 that focuses on science, technology, engineering, and mathematics (STEM) students' academic success.
+L.E.A.R.N. is a living-learning community (LLC) established at UCF in 2011 that focuses on science, technology, engineering, and mathematics (STEM) students' academic success.
 By working with on-campus partners, L.E.A.R.N. provides a select group of 28 first-year students an inquiry-based/hands-on learning experience through an early research opportunity that is generally reserved for upper-level students.
-The goals of the program are to:

-- The L.E.A.R.N. program will serve as a feeder for upper-level undergraduate research programs already developed (e.g. McNair Scholars, Research and Mentoring Program (RAMP), FG-LSAMP, NACME) and graduate programs.
+- Aquire skills that will make them qualified and competitive to apply to upper-level undergraduate research programs (e.g. McNair Scholars, Research and Mentoring Program (RAMP), FG-LSAMP, NACME) and graduate programs.
 Students who are successful in the program will be recruited into several junior- and senior-level research programs at UCF.
 We also strongly support and highly encourage our students to apply for National Science Foundation (NSF) Research Experiences for Undergraduate (REU) programs nationwide.

 This program is run by the UCF Office of Undergraduate Research in collaboration with UCF Housing and Residence Life.